-Sometimes the final amount of a transaction is not known at the time of sale.
-And other times, a merchant wants to know that a customer has the money or credit they need to pay for something.
+Sometimes the total transaction amount is not known at the time of sale.
+Merchants should know that a customer has the money or credit available to pay once the total is due.
 That’s where a preauthorization charge comes into play.

 What is a Preauthorization Payment?

-A preauthorization charge allows a merchant to estimate the final cost of a product or service and request the customer’s bank or card issuer to put a hold on that amount on their account.
+A preauthorization charge allows a merchant to estimate the final cost of a product or service and request the customer’s bank or card issuer to put a hold on that amount on their account to secure the funds.
 This hold is temporary and will generally fall off on its own after seven days or less.

 The exact number of days varies from business to business, as defined by merchant category codes or MCCs.
 Sometimes a preauth can linger for 31 days.
 But usually, a business will settle the affair much sooner than that, capturing the final amount or releasing the hold.